 Install the base package once the repository and candidate version both look correct.

-sudo apt-get install google-cloud-cli -y
+sudo apt install google-cloud-cli -y

 Verify Google Cloud CLI Installation on Ubuntu